GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/auto-typing/index.md

 **Resume after pause**
 Resume auto typing after pause.

-**Detect if a new text character was just displayed property**
-Update the property value for "detect if a new text character was just displayed".

-**Text character that was most recently displayed property**
-Change the property value for the text character that was most recently displayed.

-**Interval between characters in seconds. property**
-Change the property value for the interval between characters in seconds..

 **Skip to the end of the text**
 Skip to the end of the text.

 **Start at the beginning of the text**
 Start at the beginning of text.

-**Toggle Detect if a new text character was just displayed property**
-Toggle the property value for detect if a new text character was just displayed.
-If it was true, it will become false, and if it was false it will become true.

 ### Behavior conditions

 **New text character was just displayed**
 Detect when a new text character is displayed.
 Useful for triggering sound effects.

-**Detect if a new text character was just displayed property**
-Check the property value for detect if a new text character was just displayed.

-**Text character that was most recently displayed property**
-Compare the property value for the text character that was most recently displayed.

-**Interval between characters in seconds. property**
-Compare the property value for the interval between characters in seconds..

 **Auto typing finished**
 Execute actions when the auto typing text ends.